 Perhaps one day we will look back at a list of all the strange things we once accepted as normal and laugh, with circumcision topping the list of these absurdities.

 What are your thoughts on male circumcision?
-Share with us in the comment section below!
+Share below!

 Your life path number can tell you A LOT about you.